This topic is very important from a PMP and PMI-RMP exam point of view. You may see a few questions on your PMP or PMI-RMP exam regarding this topic.

 Risk attitude is an enterprise environmental factor that keeps on changing as the project progresses.
 Therefore, you have to look continuously to your stakeholders for any change in their risk attitude.

-At the beginning of the project you may feel that risk is too high; however as the project moves on, risks start decreasing.
+At the beginning of the project you will find that risk is too high.
+However, as the project moves on, risks start decreasing.

 An organization or a person can have any of these four types of risk attitude: